 In such case, the Marketplace marks the service order as an order for the AoDs and stores this information in the Service Order Management tool (it sets the AoDS flag to “yes” in the ticket related to the service order).

-Details on the formula to identify users eligible for AoDs is provided in the next section.
+Details on the formula to identify users eligible for AoDs are provided in the next section.

 The Service Order Management tool notifies AoDs administrators that will review the request and decide to approve or reject it updating the “Order status” attribute.
 This is the only manual step of the process.